 Through our school-based income-generating activities, Yuva Nestham takes a sustainable approach to promoting economic empowerment through job skill development.

-The Truancy Assessment Project within Yuva Nestham is a data-driven approach to tracking and learning the causes of student absenteeism toward improving attendance and reducing drop out.
+The Chronic Absenteeism Assessment Project within Yuva Nestham is a data-driven approach to tracking and learning the causes of student absenteeism toward improving attendance and reducing drop out.